 PSI Faculty & Staff

-Saj Razvi is the Director of Education at PSI.
+Saj Razvi is the Founder and Director of Education at PSI.
 He is a former clinical researcher in the MAPS Phase 2 trial of MDMA-assisted psychotherapy.
-He is faculty at Synthesis and Mind Medicine Australia and taught PTSD studies at the University of Denver, and a PhD course at the University of Copenhagen.
+He is faculty at Synthesis and taught PTSD studies at the University of Denver, and a PhD course at the University of Copenhagen.
 He is one of the primary developers of the Psychedelic Somatic Interactional Psychotherapy (PSIP) modality which is a next generation, primary consciousness oriented psychotherapy.
 The focus of PSIP is to maximize the relational and autonomic healing capacity of psychedelic medicine to treat complex, childhood developmental trauma.

 Saj's primary focus is to train clinicians to provide legal, effective psychedelic treatment in their private practice settings utilizing readily accessible medicines such as cannabis and ketamine.
 He provides PSI trainings and supervision to students internationally.
 In 2015, he was part of a harm reduction effort that was unsuccessful.
 Saj is open about these events and invites you to read his story here.